microsoft/MicroHack/03-Azure/01-03-Infrastructure/04_BCDR_Azure_Native/walkthrough/challenge-3/solution.md

 ![image](./img/mh-ch-screenshot-19.png)

-### Task 3: Run the Failback to the Europe West region and monitor the progress
+## Task 3: Run the Failback to the Europe West region and monitor the progress
-#### Run the production failover for server01
+### Run the production failover for server01 from Europe West to North
 ![image](./img/mh-ch-screenshot-20.png)

 ![image](./img/mh-ch-screenshot-21.png)